Conservation Officer Report

 District 7 - Grand Rapids area

-CO Gary Lefebvre (Pengilly) worked fishermen, snowmobiles and state trails.
-He also taught a snowmobile safety class during the week.
+CO Gary Lefebvre (Pengilly) worked fishermen, watercraft, ATVs, state parks and campgrounds.
+He also handled fishing complaints during the week.

 District 8 - Duluth area